- History of funeral/body care in US (how we got to where we are)

 Does the course happen on specific dates?

-No. The course is launching October 2021 and our first cohort might work at the same pace, but you can sign up at any time.
+No. The course launched in October 2021 and our first cohort might work at the same pace, but you can sign up at any time.
 You can begin when you are ready and finish when you complete all of the assignments.

 Will you host office hours every week?